 1 – “I might have a face like a rain cloud, but I am happy and sunny on the inside.”

-FACT: Did you know that the Easter Bonnet was first wrote in literature form in the William Shakespeare play Romeo and Juliet!
+FACT: Did you know that the Easter Bonnet was first wrote in literary form in the William Shakespeare play Romeo and Juliet!
 And for those that know the play, the line is this “Did’st thou not fall out with a Tailor for wearing his new Doublet before Easter?”